GeowazM/Remote_Sensing_in_QGIS/README.md

 > User & Passwor: Your [personal account](https://scihub.copernicus.eu/dhus/#/self-registration) <br>

 - Switch to the *Search* tab & set the search parameters
-    - Select a a *Product*
+    - Select a "*Product*"
-    - Select a temporal range with *Date from*
+    - Select a temporal range with "*Date from*"
-    - Define *Max cloud cover*
+    - Define "*Max cloud cover*"
     - Set an rectangular area of interest with &nbsp; <img src="images/scp_aoi_button.PNG" alt="SCP aoi button" width="30">
       - left-hand click = upper left corner
       - rigth-hand click = lower rigth corner

 - Select a appropriate Sentinel-2 scene i.e. 6 April 2021

-- Now we click to the *Download options* tab
+- Now we click to the "*Download options*" tab
   - the check boxes of all Sentinel-2 bands need to be activated